Netherlands: Early Middle Ages (411–1000)

 To the north of the Franks, climatic conditions improved, and during the Migration Period Saxons, the closely related Angles, Jutes, and Frisii settled the coast.
 Many moved on to England and came to be known as Anglo-Saxons, but those who stayed would be referred to as Frisians and their language as Frisian.
 Frisian was spoken along the entire southern North Sea coast.
 By the seventh century, a Frisian Kingdom (650–734) under King Aldegisel and King Redbad emerged with Traiectum (Utrecht) as its centre of power, while Dorestad was a flourishing trading place.
-Between 600 and around 719 the cities were often fought over between the Frisians and the Franks.
+Between 600 and 719, the strategic cities and commercial hubs of the Rhine delta were fiercely contested by the Frisian Kingdom and the expanding Frankish Empire.
 In 734, at the Battle of the Boarn, the Frisians were defeated after a series of wars.
 With the approval of the Franks, the Anglo-Saxon missionary Willibrord converted the Frisian people to Christianity and established the Archdiocese of Utrecht.
 However, his successor Boniface was murdered by the Frisians in 754.